Proper Food Waste Recycling In Restaurants

-- Organize Your Pantry, refrigerator and freezer to bring older products to the front and prevent food spoilage
+- Organize Your Pantry, refrigerator, and freezer to bring older products to the front and prevent food spoilage

 - Modify Portion Sizes or offer smaller portions for a discount if you notice a lot of unfinished meals returning to the kitchen.

 - Donate Unused Food.
 Food banks are always in need of non-perishable food items, but perishable prepared meals can also be donated if they’re distributed promptly.
-The USDA site has resources for locating a local organization to partner with for these distribution service
+The USDA site has resources for locating a local organization to partner with for these distribution services

 - Recycle Used Cooking Oils.
 Partner with a rendering plant to recycle used cooking oils, greases and fats.